Language Patterns

 Diversity

-Letter-Lore Decodable Collections include original art and text to represent Canadian diversity and introduce Indigenous themes.
+The Language Patterns Decodable Library includes lots of original art and text to represent Canadian diversity and introduce Indigenous themes.

 11